-The West Indian American Day Parade & Carnival celebrates its 47h anniversary in 2014.
-Many people assume that the "event" is just the Labor Day parade.
-But there's days of concerts, events and festivities, some lasting until 3 AM, and all outside.
+The West Indian American Day Parade & Carnival celebrates its 50th anniversary from Friday, August 31, to Monday, September 4, 2017.
+Many people assume that the "event" is just the Labor Day parade, but weekend is filled with concerts, events, and festivities, some lasting until 3:00 a.m.

 01 of 07